What Is a Cranial Prosthesis? A Simple Guide

 With your prescription in hand and a clear understanding of your benefits, the final step is to gather all your paperwork.
 Your insurance claim will typically require the detailed doctor's prescription, a letter from your doctor explaining why the cranial prosthesis is essential for your health, and the invoice for your prosthesis.
 We can provide you with a detailed invoice that includes all the necessary codes and information.
 Submitting a complete and accurate claim is the best way to ensure a smooth approval process.
 It might seem like a lot, but taking it one step at a time makes it entirely manageable.

-Your Guide to Fitting and Caring for Your Prosthesis
+How to Fit and Care for Your Cranial Prosthesis

 Once you’ve found the right cranial prosthesis, the next step is making it truly yours.
 A proper fit and a simple care routine are key to making your wig feel comfortable, look natural, and last for years to come.
 Think of your prosthesis as an investment in your confidence and well-being.
 Just like any other high-quality item, it needs a little attention to stay in beautiful condition.
 Taking care of it doesn't have to be complicated.
 With a few easy habits, you can protect the delicate materials and keep the hair looking its best, ensuring you feel great every time you wear it.
 Let’s walk through how to get the perfect fit and establish a care routine that works for you.